Data in languages C

 - Data must be initialized

-- do not change the value during the program
+- The value does not change during the program

 - Primitive data types